dumetskiy/log-parser-test/README.md

 and sent to ElasticSearch using the scoped HttpClient wrapped into `ElasticApiClient`

 ### Log analytics API
 In order to expose a Swagger UI and create a self-documenting API endpoint, the NelmioApiDocBundle is used.
+By default, Swagger UI is available at `127.0.0.1:8899`

 The documentation is configured with PHP8 attributes.